AudreyGermain/Game-Recommendation-System/README.md

 In order to come up with a rating system (since the user dataset has implicit data), we decided to use the distributions of hours played for each game with the EM algorithm rather than using percentiles.

 We create the rating system based on the distribution of hours played, this for each game available in the user dataset.
-We use 5 groups (equivalent to a 5 stars rating system) in order to define a rating users would give to a game they played based on the amount of hours each one played each game relative to that of everyone else.
+We use 5 groups (equivalent to a 5 stars rating system) in order to define a rating users would give to a game they played based on the hours each one played each game relative to that of everyone else.

 Steam allows users to refund games they played for less than 2 hours.
 We decided to consider this fact for our recommender system.
 Thus, user-item interactions with less than 2 hours are not considered.